ahma-hub/analysis/README.md

 ```

 ## Deep Learning (DL)
-To run the computation of the all the deep learning experiments, you can use
+To run the computation of the all the deep learning experiments on the testing dataset using pre-trained models, you can use
 the script ``run_dl_on_selected_bandwidth.sh``: